 Items from our Outreach collection circulate for four weeks.

 Special loan periods and limits on number of items are set based on demand.

 Fines shall be charged for each day an item is overdue with the exception of items that circulate from the Outreach collection.
-Items borrowed with a teacher card or to a homebound user will not accrue fines.
+Items borrowed with a school card will not accrue fines.
 Items that are overdue are assessed fines according to the schedule in Appendix 2.
-Fines will not accrue on days that the library is closed.
+Fines will not accrue on days the library is closed.

 A borrower account with overdue items may be blocked from use with privileges suspended until the item is returned and/or account charges are paid.

 Non-equipment items that are billed or lost and have not yet been paid for may be returned.
 Borrowers will be responsible for overdue fines associated with these items according to the fine schedule in Appendix 2.